-These Regulations apply to the education, the tests and the examination of the Master's Degree Programme Interdisciplinary Social Science: Social Policy and Social Interventions, and the Master's Degree Programme Latin American and Caribbean Studies, hereinafter referred to as: the Programme(s), and to all students who are registered for the Programme(s)1.
+These Regulations apply to the academic year 2012-2013 and apply to the education, the tests and the examination of the Academic Master's Degree Programme Interdisciplinary Social Science: Social Policy and Social Interventions, and the Academic Master's Degree Programme Latin American and Caribbean Studies, hereinafter referred to as: the Programme(s), and to all students who are registered for the Programme(s) $^1$ .

-- The Programme Interdisciplinary Social Science: Social Policy and Social Interventions is provided by the School of Interdisciplinary Social Science within the Faculty of Social and Behavioural Sciences of Utrecht University; - The Programme Latin American and Caribbean Studies is provided by the School of Cultural Anthropology and Sociology within the Faculty of Social and Behavioural Sciences of Utrecht University in cooperation with The Faculty of Humanities.
+The Programmes are provided by the Graduate School of Social and Behavioural Sciences within the Faculty of Social and Behavioural Sciences at Utrecht University.
+The Programme Latin American and Caribbean Studies is provided in cooperation with The Faculty of Humanities.